Become AID mentor!

 Would you as a Wageningen student like to experience the AID again?
 Then you can become a mentor!

 As a current student you have the chance to become a mentor and show our new students what it is like to study in Wageningen.
-The only criteria a mentor has to meet is that you have to follow the mentor training .
-You have to attend either Monday the 15th of August or Tuesday the 16th of August, but best to keep both dates free!
+The only criteria a mentor has to meet is that you have to follow the mentor training.
+You have to attend either Saturday 17 June or Sunday 18 June, but best to keep both dates free!

 Types of mentors